Chitosan nanoparticles

+The same principle is applied to other nanomaterial forms such as nanofibers.
+For example, chitosan-poly(caprolactone) (chitosan-PCL) combines the biological properties of chitosan and the mechanical integrity and stability of PCL.

 Background

 Research on nanoparticles and their chitosan nanoparticles grew in popularity in the early 1990s. mainly due to its biodegradability and biocompatibility nature.
 Chitosan, due to its molecular structure, can be dissolved well within a variety of solvents and a variety of biologics, such as acids like formic and lactic acid.
 Additionally, a benefit of chitosan is its ability to be greatly modified such as with other natural materials, synthetic materials, ligands, and even functionalized with various techniques.
 Such an experience can be seen with the synthesis with poly-(acrylic acid) devices.
 The addition of poly-(acrylic acid) can allow for an interaction to induce amphiphilicity and be spontaneously assembled.
 This can be important due to the beneficial impact on its stimuli responsiveness and for large-scale use.